 We tested PureVPN on our virtual Shanghai server to see if it can get around Chinese web censorship.

-PureVPN has 24/7 live chat support — because it isn’t maintained by humans.
-It’s difficult to get in touch with a real person and response times are slow.
+24/7 live chat is available, but mainly because it isn’t maintained by humans.
+It proved difficult to get in touch with a real person and response times can be slow.

 Bots are rarely helpful and, what’s worse, you can only select from pre-selected categories.
 If none of your queries fit the ones listed, it’s not obvious what to do.